eunomia-bpf/eunomia.dev/docs/others/ideas.md

 - Issue and some initial discussion: <https://github.com/eunomia-bpf/bpftime/issues>
 - Some previous efforts: [Enable bpftime on arm](https://github.com/eunomia-bpf/bpftime/pull/151)

+## VirtIO devices memory address translation fastpath

+The triple address translation from physical VirtIO to the userspace memory is a performance bottleneck.
+It requires the DPA to HPA to physical memory translation.
+The VirtIO devices memory address translation fastpath project aims to develop a fastpath for VirtIO devices memory address translation, reducing the overhead of the triple address translation and improving the performance of VirtIO devices.
+Also, the side channel attack increases the threats for core isolation for the Cloud Vendors.
+Leveraging BPFTime to design a safe fastpath primitive message passing for dedicated application access to VirtIO devices memory address translation enables safe, efficient and low-latency memory access for VirtIO devices.

+### Project Overview

+- Time Cost: ~350 hours
+- Difficulty Level: Hard
+- Mentors: Yiwei Yang (<yyang363@ucsc.edu>) Yusheng Zheng (<yunwei356@gmail.com>)

+### Objectives

+- Develop a fastpath for VirtIO devices memory address translation, reducing the overhead of the triple address translation and improving the performance of VirtIO devices.
+- Design a safe fastpath primitive message passing for dedicated application access to VirtIO devices memory address translation.

+### Expected Outcomes

+- A fastpath for VirtIO devices memory address translation, reducing the overhead of the triple address translation and improving the performance of VirtIO devices.
+- A safe fastpath primitive message passing for dedicated application access to VirtIO devices memory address translation.

+### Prerequisites and Skills

+- Proficiency in C/C++ and system programming.
+- Understanding of VirtIO devices, micro kernel and memory address translation.
+- Familiarity with user-space and kernel-space programming paradigms.
+- Experience with developing and testing eBPF programs is highly advantageous.

+### Reference and Issue

+- Recent paper about offloading userspace program to kernel NVMe device [XRP](https://www.usenix.org/system/files/osdi22-zhong_1.pdf)
+- Paper about the fastpath and offloading for DPU [DPFS](https://github.com/IBM/DPFS), [M3](https://os.inf.tu-dresden.de/papers_ps/asmussen-m3-asplos16.pdf)
+- Youtube video about the fastpath for VirtIO [VirtIO](https://www.youtube.com/watch?v=nTMls33dG8Q)

 ## User-Space eBPF Security Modules for Comprehensive Security Policies